antonsolomko/snooker-andy/README.md

 #### Remarks

-* Rating changes depend on the score, not on a match result.
-Winning a match 3-0 or 3-2 makes an essential difference.
+* Rating changes depend on the *score*, not on a match result.
+Winning a match 3-0 or 3-2 makes an (essential) difference.

 * Victory over a high rated player costs more than victory over a low rated player.
 Similarly, loss to a low rated player costs more than loss to a high rated player.